LearnWithSubhasis/Cloud-Infra-Cost/databricks/README.md

 ## Objectives
 We will find out in a DataBricks workspace:
 >
-1. Details about all DataBricks clusters are available (UI / Interactive, Job / Ephemeral)
+1. Details about all DataBricks clusters available (UI / Interactive, Job / Ephemeral) under DataBricks Workspace
 >
 2. Details of all jobs scheduled (Name, Schedule, etc.)
 >